Why is South Africa upset about Iran joining BRICS naval drills?

 Just three days before the drills began, the US seized a Venezuela-linked Russian oil tanker in the North Atlantic due to its sanctions on both countries.

 On January 3, the US military abducted Venezuelan President Nicolas Maduro and his wife, Cilia Flores, from the capital, Caracas.
 Both now face drugs and weapons charges in a New York federal court.
-In September, the US began a campaign of air strikes on Venezuelan boats in the Caribbean, claiming they were trafficking drugs to the US but providing no evidence.
+In September, the US had begun a campaign of air strikes on Venezuelan boats in the Caribbean, claiming they were trafficking drugs to the US, but providing no evidence.

 India has been hit with 50 percent tariffs on its exports to the US, partly as punishment for continuing to buy Russian oil.

-This month, the US withdrew from the India-led International Solar Alliance although that was part of a broader move to pull the US out of several international bodies.
+This month, the US withdrew from the India-led International Solar Alliance, although this withdrawal was part of a broader move to pull the US out of several international bodies.

 Harsh V Pant, a geopolitical analyst at the New Delhi-based Observer Research Foundation think tank, told Al Jazeera that, for India, keeping out of the naval drills was “about balancing ties with the US”.